 The Complaint will be filed electronically.
-Once the Administrative Review has been completed and the Provider deems the Complaint to be in compliance, the Provider will electronically serve the Complaint and serve a hard copy and fax notice on the registry operator consistent with the contact information listed in the Registry Agreement.
+Once the Administrative Review has been completed and the Provider deems the Complaint to be in compliance, per the standards provided above, the Provider will electronically serve the Complaint and serve a hard copy and faxpaper notice on the registry operator that is the subject of the Complaint ("Notice of Complaint") consistent with the contact information listed in the Registry Agreement.

+7.2 Content:

-- 7.2 Content: - 7.2.1 The name and contact information, including address, phone, and email address, of the Complainant, the registry operator and, to the best of Complainant's knowledge, the name and address of the current owner of the registration. - 7.2.2 The name and contact information, including address, phone, and email address of any person authorized to act on behalf of Complainant. - 7.2.3 A statement of the nature of the dispute, which must include: - 7.2.3.1 The particular restrictions in the Registry Agreement with which the registry operator is failing to comply; and - 7.2.3.2 A detailed explanation of how the registry operator's failure to comply with the identified restrictions has caused harm to the complainant. - 7.2.4 A statement that the proceedings are not being brought for any improper purpose. - 7.3 Complaints will be limited to 5,000 words and 20 pages, excluding attachments, unless the Provider determines that additional material is necessary. - 7.4 Any supporting documents should be filed with the Complaint. - 7.5 At the same time the Complaint is filed, the Complainant will pay a filing fee in the amount set in accordance with the applicable Provider rules.
-In the event that the filing fee is not paid within 10 days of the receipt of the Complaint by the Provider, the Complaint will be dismissed without prejudice to the Complainant to file another complaint.
+- 7.2.1 The name and contact information, including address, phone, and email address, of the Complainant, the registry operator and, to the best of Complainant's knowledge, the name and address of the current registrant of all domain names that are the subject of this proceeding.owner of the registration. - 7.2.2 The name and contact information, including address, phone, and email address of any person authorized to act on behalf of Complainant. - 7.2.3 A statement of the nature of the dispute, which must include: - 7.2.3.1 The particular restrictions in the Registry Agreement with which the registry operator is failing to comply that form the basis upon which the Complaint is being filed; - 7.2.3.2 A detailed explanation of how the Complainant's claim meets the requirements for filing a claim pursuant to that particular ground or standard: - 7.2.3.3 A detailed explanation of the validity of the Complaint and why the evidence from the Complainant is considered meritorious; - 7.2.3.4 A statement that the Complainant has at least 30 days prior to the fliing of the Complaint, notified the registry operator in writing of (i) its specific concerns and specific conduct it believes is resulting in its failure to comply with the Registry Agreement; and (ii) its willingness to meet to resolve the issue; - 7.2.3.5 Copies of any documents that the Complainant considers to evidence its basis for relief;